Gordon999/Pi-MP3_Player/README.md

 - Pause OR Pre-Start.
 Pre-Start is used for live albums where you don't want a gap between tracks.
 It starts the next track BEFORE the previous tracks end to ensure no gap.
 Currently set for a 2 second overlap.
 Pause and Pre-Start cannot be used together.

+- clicking on the volume value will MUTE the output, click again to UNMUTE.

 - Adds a display of Playlist time, and time left to play (upto 120 minutes).

 - Optional external volume UP/DOWN and START/STOP switches, on GPIO 36,38 & 40. switches to gnd to operate.